vguardbc/vguardbft/README.md

 ## Features and Workflow

+#### About Vehicle-to-Everything (V2X) networks

+[Vehicle-to-Everything (V2X)](https://en.wikipedia.org/wiki/Vehicle-to-everything) is communication between a vehicle and any entity that may affect, or may be affected by, the vehicle.
+There are two types of V2X communication technology depending on the underlying technology being used: (1) [Dedicated Short-Range Communication (DSRC)](https://en.wikipedia.org/wiki/Dedicated_short-range_communications), which is WLAN-based, and (2) [Cellular Vehicle-to-Everything (C-V2X)](https://en.wikipedia.org/wiki/Cellular_V2X), which is cellular-based.

+- DSRC utilizes WLAN technology, enabling direct communication between vehicles (V2V) and between vehicles and traffic infrastructure (V2I).
+This interaction forms a vehicular ad-hoc network, establishing a connection when two V2X senders come within range of each other.
+WLAN technology is particularly suitable for V2X communication because of its high throughput and low latency, allowing for efficient and timely transmission of data between vehicles and infrastructure.

+- C-V2X uses 3GPP standardised 4G LTE or 5G mobile cellular connectivity to exchange messages between vehicles, pedestrians, and wayside traffic control devices such as traffic signals.

 #### Membership Management Unit (MMU)
 V-Guard develops a Membership Management Unit (MMU) that keeps track of available vehicle connections and manages membership profiles.
 The MMU describes a membership profile that contains a set of vehicles as a **booth**.
-Below illustrates the management of booths (of size 4) when vehicles are communicating via [Dedicated Short-Range Communication](https://en.wikipedia.org/wiki/Dedicated_short-range_communications).
+Below illustrates the management of booths (of size 4) when vehicles are communicating via DSRC.

 ![](./docs/booths.gif)